 Christians believe that Jesus was raised from the dead after he was executed.
 Sceptics say this is scientifically impossible.
-What evidence is considered to support this claim, and what are the main arguments of both sides?

 The story of the resurrection

 Most readers will be aware of the story told in the Bible.
 Here is a summary:

 - On Thursday evening, during the Jewish Passover festival in about 30 CE, Jesus was arrested and charged with blasphemy by the Jewish religious leaders.

 - On Friday morning he was convicted by the Roman governor and crucified.